Split digraphs: Degree sequence characterizations of split digraphs

 then we have

 with the last line following from \eqref{eq:ineq1} and \eqref{eq:ineq2}.
-The proof is now complete. \edprf We immediately have the following corollary, which gives the first degree sequence characterization of split digraphs and is analogous to Theorem~\ref{thm:split1} for split graphs. \begin{cor} $d$ is split if and only if there exists $(k,l) \notin \{(0,N),(N,0)\}$ such that $\Sigma_{kl} = 0$. \end{cor}

-The next section discusses the relationship between the splittance of a directed graph and graphicality.
-The section's main result is Theorem~\ref{thm:displit_slack} which is an extension of Theorem~\ref{thm:split2} to split digraphs.
+The proof is now complete. \edprf We immediately have the following corollary, which gives the first degree sequence characterization of split digraphs and is analogous to Theorem~\ref{thm:split1} for split graphs. \begin{cor} $d$ is split if and only if there exists $(k,l) \notin \{(0,N),(N,0)\}$ such that $\Sig_{kl} = 0$. \end{cor} The next section discusses the relationship between the splittance of a directed graph and graphicality.
+The section's main results are Theorem~\ref{thm:displit_slack} and Corollary~\ref{cor:dschar2}, with Corollary~\ref{cor:dschar2} the extension of Theorem~\ref{thm:split2} to split digraphs.